Part I Build It The Weekend Sprint

 ]

 Iteration 2 (PASS): The Prep layer feeds the error object back as a constraint (“Fix only the recorded failure.
 Don’t change anything else.”).
-The model now produces an admissible change:
+The model now produces an acceptable change, the validator passes, and you have a clean diff that is safe to propose.

 The important point is not that the model “learned.”
-The important point is that the sandwich turned fuzzy failure into a deterministic signal the system can act on.
+The important point is that the sandwich turned a fuzzy failure into a deterministic signal the system can act on.

 Boilerplate Fatigue (and the ROI calculation)